-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gekas is shown as a purple triangle. (analysis methodology)
+Gekas is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 3988 (107th): To amend title 36, United States Code, to clarify the requirements for eligibility in the American Legion.

 - H.R.
 1209 (107th): Child Status Protection Act

 - H.R.
 861 (107th): To make technical amendments to section 10 of title 9, United States Code.

 - H.R.
 2278 (107th): To provide for work authorization for nonimmigrant spouses of intracompany transferees, and to reduce the period of time during which certain intracompany transferees have to be continuously …

 - H.R.
 2277 (107th): To provide for work authorization for nonimmigrant spouses of treaty traders and treaty investors.

 - H.R.
 915 (106th): To authorize a cost of living adjustment in the pay of administrative law judges.

 - H.R.
 2744 (105th): For the relief of Chong Ho Kwak.

 Does 14 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.